yskuniv/imap_mogura/README.md

 $ mogura start mail.example.com -u <user> --password-base64=<password-base64-encoded> -c rules.yml -b INBOX
 ```

+You can specify a mailbox to which monitor the mails by `-b` option.

 If you want to filter mails on a specific mailbox, run the command as following.

 ```console